 Effects of heavy top-order in their bowling strategy

 The other effect of having a heavily loaded top-order is that the franchise can do very less about the overseas bowling options.
-Sunrisers as a franchise have always been known for using domestic talents as far as bowling is concerned.
+Sunrisers Hyderabad as a franchise have always been known for using domestic talents as far as bowling is concerned.
 When there are two overseas openers, any franchise would try and accommodate an all-rounder, and a fast bowler in the remaining two slots.
 Sunrisers Hyderabad has been no different in the earlier years.
 They have had the likes of Dale Steyn in their line-up initially.

 In 2016, they had Mustafizur Rahman and Moises Henriques as the two overseas options.
 Mustafizur was new to the IPL, and not many had figured him out yet.
-It worked in their favour as they managed to have a successful campaign with Ashish Nehra, Bhuvaneshwar Kumar and Barinder Sran as the three main seamers.
+It worked in their favour as they managed to have a successful campaign with Ashish Nehra, Bhuvneshwar Kumar and Barinder Sran as the three main seamers.

 Things changed in 2017 as they discovered Rashid Khan and Mohammed Nabi.
 The Afghanistan duo has become a crucial part of their plans since then.
 The squad is formed accordingly.
-As far as the seam attack is concerned, Bhuvaneshwar remained the epitome of it.
-With him delivering wickets, SRH was able to accommodate young Indian seamers like Mohammed Siraj and Siddarth Kaul who were able to play the support cast role.
+As far as the seam attack is concerned, Bhuvneshwar remained the epitome of it.
+With him delivering wickets, SRH was able to accommodate young Indian seamers like Mohammed Siraj and Siddharth Kaul who were able to play the support cast role.

 In a way, they might have tweaked their home conditions according to their bowling attack in the last few years.
 And their current strategy has worked reasonably well to take them to playoffs.

 The difference between getting to playoffs and winning the championship lies in how the franchise addresses their strategic loopholes.
-Sunrisers in that aspect has tried to cover the middle-order woes by picking Mitch Marsh and Fabian Allen in the 2020 auction.
+Sunrisers Hyderabad in that aspect has tried to cover the middle-order woes by picking Mitch Marsh and Fabian Allen in the 2020 auction.
 With the appointment of new head coach in Trevor Bayliss and a major auction happening next year, whether Sunrisers Hyderabad will stick to their current strategy or they will change their approach is something one will have to wait and watch.